spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

   <br />

   The installation process stands up a [kind](https://kind.sigs.k8s.io/) cluster locally that will orchestrate the remainder of the installation.
-The installation takes some time.
+The installation takes some time to complete.

   <br />

-  Upon completion, the enterprise cluster configuration file named `ec.yaml` contains the information you provided, and its location is displayed in the terminal.
+  The Palette CLI creates a file named `ec.yaml` that contains the information you provided the wiard, and its location is displayed in the terminal.
 Credentials and tokens are encrypted in the YAML file.

   <br />